 To analyze your load landscape efficiently, utilize DBC.DBQLOGTBL and filter rows where StatementType is “Fastload”.
 The “UtilityRowCount” column represents the loaded row count.
 Loads with a UtilityRowCount lower than 100,000 are suitable for conversion to transactional loads with BTEQ or TPUMP.

 - No secondary indexes are allowed on the target table.
 Secondary indexes (USI, NUSI) are stored in sub-tables, the unique secondary index rows (USI), even on a different AMP than the data row.
 Maintaining secondary indexes during the Fastload would decrease load performance.
 If we need secondary indexes, we can drop them off before loading and recreate them afterward.

 - No referential integrity on the target table is allowed.
 Like secondary indexed, checking referential integrity between tables would slow the load.
 FastLoad is designed to load a table fastest, not to ensure referential integrity.
 If you need referential integrity, drop the constraints before loading, and add them afterward.

 - No triggers are allowed on the target table.
 Usually, triggers are used to maintain other tables.
 Furthermore, a trigger typically uses more than one AMP.
 If you need the trigger, disable it before loading, and enable it again afterward.

-- No Duplicate Rows.
-Duplicate Rows are not supported.
-When the target table of a Fastload is a MULTISET table, duplicate rows are discarded from the input data.
-The duplicate row check would be too expensive and negatively impact load performance.
+- No duplicate input rows are supported (only for NOPI tables).
+Duplicate Rows are not endorsed for PI tables.
+When the target table of a Fastload is a multiset table, duplicate rows are discarded from the input data.
+The duplicate row check is too expensive and negatively impacts load performance.

-- Only one level of data type conversion.
-For each target column, only one data type conversion is allowed, as this is a very expensive process.
+- For each target column, only one data type conversion is allowed.

 The Acquisition Phase